hargon24/hargon24.github.io/_pages/English.md

 Experiences
 ======
 ## Work
-- 2022-04 - present: ML Engineer & Researcher @ Fintech company
+- 2022-04 - present: NLP Engineer & Researcher @ Fintech company.
-- 2019-04 - 2022-03: ML Researcher @ Manufacturing company of multifunctional printer.
+- 2019-04 - 2022-03: ML Researcher @ Manufacturer of multifunctional printer.
-  - 2020-11 - 2022-03: IT Engineer @ Manufacturing company of camera and photofilms (as a secondee).
+  - 2020-11 - 2022-03: IT Engineer @ Manufacturer of camera and film products (as a secondee).

 ## Internship
 - 2017-09: Mirai Translate, Inc.